How melting of ice in Antarctica impacts UAE weather

 The melting of Antarctic ice is not only causing global sea levels to rise but is also altering weather patterns, indirectly resulting in a 36 per cent increase in cyclones in the Arabian Peninsula.

-Speaking to Khaleej Times on the sidelines of the UAE Antarctic Research Program Workshop on Wednesday, Monikumar Ramakrishnan, Advisor to President of World Meteorological Organisation (WMO), Dr Abdullah Al Mandous, Director-General of NCM and President of the WMO, emphasised the urgent need for research in Polar Regions stressing the profound effects of climate change.
+Speaking to Khaleej Times on the sidelines of the UAE Antarctic Research Programme Workshop on Wednesday, Monikumar Ramakrishnan, adviser to World Meteorological Organisation (WMO) president and National Centre of Meteorology director-general Dr Abdullah Al Mandous, emphasised the urgent need for research in Polar Regions stressing the profound effects of climate change.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.